-The Philips M8031A Color Flatscreen Display with the monitor as a slave display.
+The Philips M8031A XGA Color Flatscreen Display is designed for use with the MP80/MP90 monitor as a slave display.
 A bracket is supplied with the display to connect it to a variety of Philips mounting devices.

-- A Removing the desktop stand (if installed): - 1.
-Remove the covers from the screws on the back of the flatscreen display - 2.
-Remove the four screws from the back cover of the display and detach the cover. - 3.
+A - Removing the desktop stand (if installed):

+1. Remove the covers from the screws on the back of the flatscreen display

+- 2. Remove the four screws from the back cover of the display and detach the cover. - 3.
 Remove the four screws from the desktop stand and detach the desktop stand. - B Attaching the bracket: - 1.
 Place the bracket on the back of the display with the slits facing upwards. - 2.
-Attach the bracket to the display with four M4x8 screws.
+Attach the bracket to the display with four M4x8 screws. - 3.
 Attach the desired mounting device to bracket.